jeffreykegler/old_kollos/components/main/kollos/a8lex.lua.md

 the lexer factory.
 Archetypally, it will be a file name.

-## The lexer cooroutine
+## The lexer coroutine

-The lexer cooroutine, when resumeed, takes no argumentes.
+The lexer coroutine, when resumeed, takes no argumentes.
 On yielding, it returns a table of mxid's.
 At end of input, the table is empty.